-GC B cells were isolated from the draining lymph nodes after priming with $\Delta gD-2$ vaccine.
-After Nojima culture, HSV gB-specific GC B cells were isolated from the draining lymph nodes after priming with $\Delta gD-2$ vaccine and HSV-reactive Nojima cultures were screened for gB binding in Luminex assays.
+GC B cells were isolated from the draining lymph nodes after priming with $\Delta$ gD-2 vaccine.
+After Nojima culture, HSV gB-specific GC B cells were isolated from the draining lymph nodes after priming with $\Delta$ gD-2 vaccine and HSV-reactive Nojima cultures were screened for gB binding in Luminex assays.
 V(D) J rearrangements were amplified and sequenced from HSV gB-specific GC B cells. rAbs were generated from these gB-specific GC B cells and tested for binding to gB.
-Anumber of nucleotide substitutions in V_H or V_L gene segments.
-Amino acid sequences of HCDR3 or LCDR3.
-Sequences include conserved cysteine (C) at 3' of V gene segments (both IgH and IgL) and tryptophan (W) or phenylalanine (F) at 5' of J_H or J_L , respectively.
-Relative binding avidity (avidity index, AvIn) of gB-specific antibodies (relative to BMPC-23).
+ANumber of nucleotide substitutions in VH or VL gene segments.
+BAmino acid sequences of HCDR3 or LCDR3.
+Sequences include conserved cysteine (C) at 3' of V gene segments (both IgH and IgL) and tryptophan (W) or phenylalanine (F) at 5' of JH or JL, respectively.
+CRelative binding avidity (avidity index, AvIn) of gB-specific antibodies (relative to BMPC-23).
 ND, AvIn values were not determined.
-Based on both the V, D, J use and homology of HCDR3 sequences, HSV010-6, -9, 13, -14, and -15 were identified as members of the same clonal lineage.
-Based on both the V, D, J use and homology of HCDR3 sequences, HSV010-16 and -28 were identified as members of the same clonal lineage.
+DBased on both the V, D, J use and homology of HCDR3 sequences, HSV010-6, -9, 13, -14, and -15 were identified as members of the same clonal lineage.
+EBased on both the V, D, J use and homology of HCDR3 sequences, HSV010-4 and -8 were identified as members of the same clonal lineage.
+FBased on both the V, D, J use and homology of HCDR3 sequences, HSV010-16 and -28 were identified as members of the same clonal lineage.